 This is one of the most well-known and taught rules of the web.
 In fact, 54% of surveyed Australian parents believe it is extremely important to never send personal details, while a further 25% believe it is very important.

 If they are ever contacted by anybody asking for personal information, they should immediately come to you and report it.

 Until your child has their bearings on the digital world, it’s better not to risk them getting too far in quickly.
 When first using a computer, supervise their initial activities; give them some freedom, but let them know that over time, once they’ve developed more skills and gotten a bit older, you’ll allow them to browse unsupervised.

-If you’re concerned that your child might be viewing things that are inappropriate for their age, you can get a handful of block tools, such as K9 Web Protection.
+If you’re concerned that your child might be viewing things that are inappropriate for their age, you can get a handful of block tools.